 Syllabus Template - Updated December 11, 2023 (highlights and ** indicate recent changes)

 [To instructors: This template outlines the required sections and contents of an effective course syllabus and provides recommendations and resources for developing a learner-centered syllabus.
 These guidelines are intended to help ensure that syllabi meet Higher Learning Commission (HLC) policies and Federal Compliance components.
-The syllabus should be distributed to students by the first day of class and be available on Blackboard to students throughout the semester.]
+The syllabus and course schedule should be distributed to students by the first day of class and be available on Blackboard to students throughout the semester.]

 Course Number & Title